JesKre/Repo_ML-on-seroprevalence-studies/README.md

 ## Software requirements

-The repository does not include a lockfile, so exact R package versions are not recorded.
 The active scripts use the following packages:

 ```r
 install.packages(c(